alialerwi/UIBK-703807-Advanced-C-CXX/ex01/README.md

 ## Task 2

-Install the Clang compiler and run it on the provided file `vec.cpp` using the following command:
+Install the Clang compiler and run it on the provided file `vec.cc` using the following command:

-    $ clang -std=c++14 -Xclang -ast-dump -fsyntax-only -Wno-vexing-parse vec.cpp
+    $ clang -std=c++14 -Xclang -ast-dump -fsyntax-only -Wno-vexing-parse vec.cc

 Clang will parse the input file and display its abstract syntax tree (AST).
 In the bottom half of the output you can find the function declaration of `main` followed by its `CompoundStmt`.